Korean Air Flight 085: Incident

 ATC instructed the flight to change its transponder code to 7500, the universal signal for hijack, expecting that, if they had not been hijacked, the pilots would respond to that same effect.
 Instead, they simply complied with the instruction, which ATC took as confirmation that the flight had indeed been hijacked.
 Worried that a possible hijacked plane might strike a target in Alaska, Governor Tony Knowles ordered the evacuation of large hotels and government buildings in Anchorage.
 At nearby Valdez, Alaska, the U.S. Coast Guard ordered all tankers filling up with oil to head out to sea.
 Lt.
 Gen. Norton Schwartz, who was in charge of the NORAD planes that scrambled to shadow Flight 085, told reporters in 2001 that he was prepared to order the South Korean airplane to be shot down before it could attack a target in Alaska.

-With NORAD telling Anchorage Air Route Traffic Control Center (AKA: Anchorage ATC) that it would shoot down the airliner if it came near any potential targets, these controllers informed Flight 085 to avoid all population centers and head out of the U.S. to Whitehorse, Yukon, Canada.
+With NORAD telling Anchorage Air Route Traffic Control Center that it would shoot down the airliner if it came near any potential targets, these controllers informed Flight 085 to avoid all population centers and head out of the U.S. to Whitehorse, Yukon, Canada.
 NORAD promptly called Canadian authorities seeking the go-ahead to shoot the plane down over Canada:

 Ninety minutes after the South Korean pilots changed their transponder signal to the 7500 hijacked code, the plane landed safely in Whitehorse.
 Canadian officials evacuated all schools and large buildings before the plane landed.
 On the tarmac, Flight 085 was met by armed Royal Canadian Mounted Police officers, who, after interrogating the pilots, learned the whole ordeal was caused by a translation error.
 The South Korean pilot stated that he had been ordered by Air Traffic Control to change the transponder signal and Air Traffic Control confirmed having done so.
 A second Korean Air 747, a cargo plane, was also diverted to Whitehorse that day.
 The incident coincided with Operation Yellow Ribbon, the operation that Transport Canada created to handle the diversion of civilian airline flights following the attacks.